Building bridges: how Fienta expanded from Estonia to Kenya with Latitude59

 Catalytic!

-Latitude59 has opened doors, accelerated our learning curve, and helped us build real relationships, not only in Kenya but also worldwide.
+Latitude59 has opened doors, accelerated our learning curve, and helped us build real relationships not only in Kenya, but also around the world.
 Every collaboration has led to new opportunities, connections, and lessons that shape how we grow.
-Working with Latitude59 has made us faster, more confident, and better connected than we could ever be on our own.
+Working with Latitude59 has made us faster, more confident, and better connected than we could have been on our own.

 The original interview is published on the Latitude59 website: https://latitude59.ee/building-bridges-how-fienta-took-the-leap-from-estonia-to-kenya-with-latitude59/